commerce-docs/devdocs-for-tests/install-gde/prereq/nginx.md

 ### Configure SELinux and Firewalld

 SELinux is enabled by default on CentOS 7.
-Use the following command to see if it is running:
+Use the following command to see if it's running:

 ```bash
 sestatus